atomic-state/fetcher.atomic-state.org/docs/tutorial-basics/request-config.md

 ```

 ### `revalidateOnMount`
+This tells `useFetch` whether or not a request should be revalidated when the component initializing it is re-mounted but the props used in that request haven't changed.

 This is very useful in certain scenarios.
 Some examples include:

 - A request should be made only once during the application lifetime.